Abhishek Bansiwal

 Privacy notices and compliance artefacts

-Reviewed the B2B Privacy Notice and identified 15 findings including mandatory GDPR disclosure gaps, retention period inconsistencies, and missing jurisdictional coverage across EU, UK, US, and Australian requirements.
-Resolved retention period misalignment across five compliance documents, establishing a unified retention ceiling enforced through cloud infrastructure lifecycle policies.
+Reviewed the B2B privacy notice and remediated mandatory disclosure gaps, retention period inconsistencies, and jurisdictional coverage gaps.
+Resolved retention misalignment across the compliance document suite, establishing a unified retention ceiling enforced through cloud infrastructure lifecycle policies.

 6